NilsRo/OctoPrint-SlicerEstimator/README.md

 ### Simplify3D
 With Simplify3D no changes has to be applied to Simplify3D.
 The overall print time is read out of a comment in the GCODE.
 For a correct estimation Octoprints percentage done is used as there is only the overall print time available.

-### Prusa Slicer
+### PrusaSlicer
-Remaining time is read out of M73 commands added by Prusa Slicer.
+Remaining time is read out of M73 commands added by PrusaSlicer.
 This will update continouusly the remaining print time

 ## Notes
  * In case there are no matching information available the original estimator from OctoPrint will be used.
 If Slicer Estimator is used you can see that by the green dot right to the estimation.